Stanly5/Test/README.md

 ## Raidrive Translation Project

-Each language source file is initialized, but not confirmed completely except English and Korean.
+Each language source file is initialized, but not completely confirmed yet, except English and Korean.

 File name | Language
 ----------|---------